alexiscarbillet/ac-electricity/docs/index.md

 - **home appliances**: explains how the different devices we use everyday transform electricity into different actions.

+You can find some explanations about [how electricity was discovered and then used through time](history.md).

 ## About the author

 Hello, I am Alexis Carbillet and this is my second website, I thought it would be fun to talk about electricity while using mkdocs.